eeibevan/omxplaylist/README.md

     -d, --delay SECONDS      Delay SECONDS seconds between episodes.
 Pass 0 for no delay.
 Default 2

     -f, --file FILE          Reads the list of files to play from a file.
-                             Each entry the file should be seperated by newlines
+                             Each entry the file should be separated by newlines

     -n, --no-last-record     Do not store a record of the last file played (last.txt)